buildpacks-community/kpack/docs/image.md

 - `successBuildHistoryLimit`: The maximum number of successful builds for an image that will be retained.
 - `imageTaggingStrategy`: Allow for builds to be additionally tagged with the build number.
 Valid options are `None` and `BuildNumber`.
 - `build`: Configuration that is passed to every image build.
 See [Build Configuration](#build-config) section below.
+- `projectDescriptorPath`: Path to the [project descriptor file](https://buildpacks.io/docs/reference/config/project-descriptor/) relative to source root dir or `subPath`.
+If unset, kpack will look for `project.toml` at the root dir.
 - `notary`: Configuration for Notary image signing.
 See [Notary Configuration](#notary-config) section below.

 ### <a id='builder-config'></a>Builder Configuration